International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Conflict of Interest Policy

-Authors must provide a clear statement regarding:
+Authors must provide a clear and detailed statement addressing the following:

 “I had full access to all of the data in this study and take complete responsibility for the integrity of the data and the accuracy of the data analysis.”